FluidMechanics-IC-CEE/PythonPrimer/Lecture 8/README.md

 ### 6. **No Functions or Modularity**
    - Modularize repetitive logic into reusable functions.
    - Validate inputs for physical constraints.
+   - To make the functions generalized, add checks to validate for incorrect inputs.
+Add validation for physical constraints (e.g., viscosity must be positive)

 ### 7. **Inefficiency**
-   - Explicit loops are computationally expensive for large grids.
+   - Explicit loops are error-prone and computationally expensive for large grids.
 Avoid explicit loops for operations.
    - Code is harder to debug and maintain.
    - Use vectorized operations for performance.

-### 9. **Repetition:**
-   - Repeatation of coding blocks without using functions.

 ### 8. **No Error Handling**
    - The code assumes everything will work without exceptions.
 On should put checks and handle exceptions gracefully for edge cases or invalid inputs.